 Meet Gretchen Suárez-Peña

-Gretchen Suárez-Peña (she/her) is a Puerto Rican playwright based in Central Florida.
+Gretchen Suárez-Peña (she/her) is a Puerto Rican playwright based in Central Florida and Western Pennsylvania.
 She is an MFA candidate in the Dramatic Writing program at Carnegie Mellon University School of Drama (Class of 2024).

 She is part of the Conch Shell Productions (NY) Artists Collective of Writers.
 She frequently works with New Generation Theatrical (FL), Just Write!
 Lakeland (FL), the Latinx Playwright Circle (NY), and the Latiné Musical Theatre Lab (NY).
 She is currently the book writer for The Fairy's Tale (music and lyrics by Michael Mott).

 Her musical, Melina: A Steampunk Musical Tragedy was an official selection of the 2020 Atlanta Musical Theatre Festival.
 Other successes include winning the writer's grant and best play at the 2019 Be Original Festival for her play, Trafficked.
-Also, winning best full-length play at the 2018 Tampa Bay Theatre Festival for her show Conversations in the Car, and first prize for her short play, Dry Spell, at the 30 by Ninety Theatre’s 2018 Night of One Acts Competition.
+Also, her show Conversations in the Car was awarded Best Full-Length play at the 2018 Tampa Bay Theatre Festival, and she won first prize for her short play, Dry Spell, at the 30 by Ninety Theatre’s 2018 Night of One Acts Competition.